opentelekomcloud-docs/scalable-file-service/umn/source/typical_applications/log_printing.rst

 Context
 -------

-SFS Turbo can provide multiple service nodes for shared log output directories, facilitating log collection and management of distributed applications.
+SFS Turbo can provide shared log output directories for multiple service nodes, facilitating log collection and management of distributed applications.
 Features of such services are as follows:

 -  A shared file system is mounted to multiple service hosts and logs are printed concurrently.
 -  Large file size and small I/O: The size of a single log file is large, but the I/O of each log writing is small.